The Complete Guide to Transaction Monitoring System 2024: Everything to Know About Transaction Monitoring Software Tools

 Transaction monitoring in AML is when a business specifically looks at transactions that might indicate money laundering (versus some other form of financial crime).

-It is the responsibility of the business to ensure their services aren’t being abused for cleaning illicit funds, so AML transaction monitoring is used to help the company gain insight into customer purchasing activity.
+It is the responsibility of the business to ensure their services aren’t being abused for cleaning illicit funds, so AML transaction monitoring systems are used to help the company gain insight into customer purchasing activity.

 Typically, compliance analysts will use a set of transaction monitoring rules to determine if a transaction might be suspicious.
 The type of information monitored includes: